kevinkoo001/CCR/README.md

 For more information about Docker, visit [here](https://docs.docker.com/)

-## Binary Instrumentation with CCR Toolchain
+## Binary Instrumentation with the CCR Toolchain
-Once CCR has been successfully deployed, you can use the prototype with a given example in the repository.
-By simply compiling the source code as below, you will obtain a `ShuffleInfo` (=metadata) message from our linker within the section `.rand`, meaning the metadata has been updated/generated to the final executable from all object files.
+Once CCR has been successfully deployed, you can test it using the included examples.
+By simply compiling the source code as shown below, you will obtain a `ShuffleInfo` (=metadata) message from the linker with the section `.rand`, meaning the metadata has been updated/generated within the final executable from all object files.

 ```
 $ ccr -o ./examples/funcptr ./examples/funcptr.c
 Successfully wrote the ShuffleInfo to the .rand section!
 ```

-If you want to display the metadata (layout, jump table, and fixups) in detail, use the `-mllvm -debug-only=ccr-metadata` option.
+If you want to inspect the metadata (layout, jump table, and fixups) in detail, use the `-mllvm -debug-only=ccr-metadata` option.
 ```
 $ ccr -o ./examples/funcptr -mllvm -debug-only=ccr-metadata ./examples/funcptr.c